im2nguyen/katacoda/infrastructure-pipelines-workshop/verify-deployments.md

 ## Access Consul UI

-Run the following command — it forwards port :8500 (Consul UI) to port :8500, allowing you to access it on KataCoda's port 8500.
+Forward port :8500 (Consul UI) to port :8500, allowing you to access it on KataCoda's port 8500.

 `kubectl --kubeconfig=kubeconfig -n hashicorp-learn port-forward --address 0.0.0.0 consul-server-0 8500:8500`{{execute}}

-Go to `[[HOST_SUBDOMAIN]]-8500-[[KATACODA_HOST]].environments.katacoda.com` to access the Consul UI.
+Click on the "Consul UI" tab in your terminal pane or visit `[[HOST_SUBDOMAIN]]-8500-[[KATACODA_HOST]].environments.katacoda.com` in your browser window to access the Consul UI.

 > **Note:** The Consul UI does not show Vault in the list of services because its service_registration stanza in the Helm chart defaults to Kubernetes.
 However, Vault is still configured to use Consul as a backend.

 ## Access Vault UI

-Run the following command — it forwards port :8200 (Vault UI) to port :8200, allowing you to access it on KataCoda's port 8200.
+Open a new tab in the Katacoda terminal pane and forward port :8200 (Vault UI) to port :8200, allowing you to access it on KataCoda's port 8200.

 `kubectl --kubeconfig=kubeconfig -n hashicorp-learn port-forward --address 0.0.0.0 hashicorp-learn-vault-0 8200:8200`{{execute T2}}

-Go to `[[HOST_SUBDOMAIN]]-8200-[[KATACODA_HOST]].environments.katacoda.com` to access the Vault UI.
+Go to the Vault UI tab in the Katacoda terminal pane or visit `[[HOST_SUBDOMAIN]]-8200-[[KATACODA_HOST]].environments.katacoda.com` in your browser to access the Vault UI.

-> **Note:** The Vault pods have warnings because it’s sealed.
-To learn how to unseal the Vault instance, reference the [CLI initialize and unseal documentation for Vault](https://www.vaultproject.io/docs/platform/k8s/helm/run#initialize-and-unseal-vault).
-Do **not** do this in the workshop.
+> **Note:** The Vault pods have warnings because Vault is sealed.
+Do **not** unseal Vault during this workshop.
+You can learn how to unseal Vault in the [CLI initialize and unseal documentation for Vault](https://www.vaultproject.io/docs/platform/k8s/helm/run#initialize-and-unseal-vault), and can try it on your own by reproducing this lab locally, following [this tutorial](https://learn.hashicorp.com/terraform/kubernetes/consul-vault-kubernetes-run-triggers).